 There are many benefits to running an Opportunity Student Ambassador program at your school or district, including:

-- Allow students to develop and flex their skills in leadership, public speaking, organization, collaboration (with both peers and adults), and service to others.
+- Students develop and flex their skills in leadership, public speaking, organization, collaboration (with both peers and adults), and service to others.

-- Build and strengthen your college access efforts with direct student input.
+- Educators build and strengthen their college access efforts with direct student input.

-- Help more students at your school learn about the chance to earn scholarships for taking important steps in the college planning process.
+- Students and educators help more students at their school learn about the chance to earn scholarships for taking important steps in the college planning process.

 Why Become a College Board Opportunity Ambassador?